peak/s5cmd/README.md

 ## Using wildcards

-Most shells can attempt to expand wildcards before passing the arguments to `s5cmd`, resulting in surprising "object not found" errors.
+Most shells can attempt to expand wildcards before passing the arguments to `s5cmd`, resulting in surprising "no matches found" errors.

 To avoid this problem, surround the wildcarded expression with single quotes.